UAE – A Promising Commercial and Trading Hub

 1. Favorable government policies

 No commercial activity can flourish in a state without a business-friendly government.
-UAE government promotes global investment, by offering various incentives to investors planning to incorporate their business in UAE.
+The UAE government promotes global investment, by offering various incentives to investors planning to incorporate their business in UAE.

 1. Economic diversification fueling growth